Bichromatic Rabi Control of Semiconductor Qubits: Results

-At the intersection of specific resonance lines (see ~\autoref{fig:spectroscopy}b), we also observe anticrossings (labelled as AC$n$ with $n \in \{1,\dots,5\}$ in Figs.~\ref{fig:spectroscopy}c and d).
+At the intersection of specific resonance lines [see Fig.~\ref{fig:spectroscopy}(b)], we also observe anticrossings labeled as AC$n$ with $n \in \{1,\dots,5\}$ in Figs.~\ref{fig:spectroscopy}(c) and (d).

-In \autoref{fig:figure3}, we analyse the evolution of the two bichromatic spin resonances, $\mathrm{Q2^{-P2, P4}}$ and $\mathrm{Q2^{P2, P4}}$, in the frequency plane.
-We vary the two microwave frequencies together to follow the two resonance lines, using $\Delta f_{\mathrm{P2}}$ in the range of [-40, 40] MHz centered around the bichromatic resonance.
-This procedure allows to monitor in detail the evolution of the Q2 bichromatic spin resonance within the boxed areas indicated in \autoref{fig:spectroscopy}b.
-The bichromatic resonance aligns with the expected value of $\Delta f_{\mathrm{P2}} = 0$ for most of the frequency range.
+In Fig.~\ref{fig:figure3}, we analyze the evolution of the two bichromatic spin resonances, $Q2^{-P2, P4}$ and $Q2^{P2, P4}$, in the frequency plane.
+We vary the two microwave frequencies together to follow the two resonance lines, using $\Delta f_{P2}$ in the range of $[-40, 40]$ MHz centered around the bichromatic resonance.
+This procedure allows one to monitor in detail the $Q2$ bichromatic spin resonance within the boxed areas indicated in Fig.~\ref{fig:spectroscopy}(b).
+The bichromatic resonance aligns with the expected value of $\Delta f_{P2} = 0$ for most of the frequency range.
 However, significant anticrossings occur when the resonance intersects with other qubit transitions.
-Examples of these anticrossings are observed at specific frequencies, and are labelled as AC5, AC3 (for $\mathrm{Q2^{-P2, P4}}$), and AC4, AC1 (for $\mathrm{Q2^{P2, P4}}$).
+Examples of these anticrossings are observed at specific frequencies, and are labeled as AC5, AC3 (for $Q2^{-P2, P4}$), and AC4, AC1 (for $Q2^{P2, P4}$).